Sport in Azerbaijan: Chess

 Azerbaijan is known as one of the chess superpowers and despite the collapse of the Soviet Union, chess is still extremely popular.
 Long term world champion Garry Kasparov was born in Baku.
 Notable chess players of Azerbaijan includes Teimour Radjabov, Shahriyar Mammadyarov, Vugar Gashimov and Zeinab Mamedyarova.
 Azerbaijan has also hosted many international chess tournaments and competitions and became European Team Chess Championship winners in 2009.

 In 2009, Azerbaijani president Ilham Aliyev issued an order to improve development of chess in the Azerbaijan from 2009 to 2014 period.

 Grandmaster Teymur Radjabov became the first owner of the World Chess Cup in the history of Azerbaijan on October 4, 2019, in Khanty-Mansiysk, Russia.

 Martial arts

 Martial arts like judo have also brought many medals to this country, namely Elnur Mammadli who conquered gold at the European Championships and 2008 Summer Olympics in the -73 kg category.
 However, his Olympic opponent, Wang Ki-Chun, suffered ribcage fracture when Brazil's Leandro Guilheiro hit him with an elbow in the quarterfinal.
 Movlud Miraliyev won the bronze medal at the 2008 Summer Olympics and World Judo Championships in 2003.

 Motorsports

 Azerbaijan has a Formula One race track, the Baku City Circuit, which hosted its inaugural race in 2016.
-The latest edition of the Azerbaijan Grand Prix was held on 12 June 2022.
-The 2020 race, which was scheduled for 7 June 2020, was canceled because of COVID-19 restrictions.
+The latest edition of the Azerbaijan Grand Prix was held on 21 September 2025.